 - Serve American classics: When it comes to 4th of July menu ideas, cocktails work best when they look like Betsy Ross designed them herself.

-- Pub Crawls: Some pubs join in on local pub crawls, while others advertise special cocktails only served on that one day of the year.
-Try greeting anyone in flag attire with a free drink, and then throw dogs and burgers on the grill so that anyone passing by can follow their noses.
+- Pub Crawls: Try greeting anyone in flag attire with a free drink, and then throw dogs and burgers on the grill so that anyone passing by can follow their noses.

 - Red, White, and Blue Drinks: Whip up red, white, and blue Jell-O shots and you’ve got solid gold.
 Not so good with the layered gelatin?
 Standard red and blue cups with a dollop of white whipped cream will work just fine.
 In fact, make welcome drinks for anyone who walks in and decides to celebrate with you.
 Mix that with a barbecue out back cooking up hotdogs, hamburgers, and other classic American fare and you’ve got yourself a 4th of July party.